awesomemotive/wpforms-n8n-nodes/README.md

 ### Prerequisites

-- A self-hosted WordPress site with the WPForms plugin installed and activated.
+- A WordPress site with the WPForms plugin + WPForms n8n addon installed and activated.
 - An n8n instance.

 ### Installation